cloudnativedevelopment/cnd-voting-demo/README.md

 Develop a simple distributed application the cloud native way.

+## Prerequistes

+- Running Kubernetes cluster with support for load balancers (we used GKE)
+- Kubectl [installed and configured](https://kubernetes.io/docs/tasks/tools/install-kubectl/) in your machine

 ## Getting started
 `kube-deployment.yml` contains the specifications of the Voting App's services.